Project-Herophilus/ACEFramework-HDF/README.md

-We are currently working thtough some issues with errors preventing Camel from running as a SpringBoot application.
-The community is working on it and we apologize for the inconvenience.
-Please feel free to look at https://github.com/RedHat-Healthcare/iDaaS-Connect.
-This solution upstream continues to run.

 # iDAAS-KIC (Knowledge, Insight and Conformance)
 KIC - Knowledge, Insight and Conformance - designed to be a platform that maintains all activity that occurs with the iDaaS Components.
 It is intended for persisting of data needed within the iDAAS.
-The current main usage is for auditing and logging activities.

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: